lexidiep/Mario-Kart-8-Deluxe-Analysis/Analysis Documentation.md

 <br>

 The light drivers with the highest score were extracted for a more focused comparison.
 For the top light-weight drivers, there were only two drivers that shared the same maximum speed score of 57 and a weight value of 0.
-Based on the plot, both Baby Daisy and Baby Peach share the same distribution of attribute values.
+Based on the plot below, both Baby Daisy and Baby Peach share the same distribution of attribute values.

 <br>